 From the beginning, Java decided to keep the feature of backward compatibility, and it still holds today.
 The benefit is clear: a company that invested in the development of Java software 20 years ago can still be getting interest from that investment.
 A Java application written and compiled in 1998 using Java 2 can still be run in a Java 12 environment without having to recompile it.
 No other language or platform offers this guarantee.

 You can see how these foundational qualities made Java a language of choice, now used in every industry sector and every layer of every application.
 Database access, business logic, service publication and access, human interfaces (mobile, web and desktop): all these can be written in Java, leveraging powerful frameworks and tools.
 Moreover, Java is used on every platform you can think of: from the SIM card of our smartphones to the high-end servers running the cloud, including embedded and IoT devices.

 A developer cannot be wrong in choosing to learn Java.
-The number of companies of all sizes using it, as well as the amount of Java code that needs attention, guarantee well-paid jobs for Java developers for many years to come.
+98% of the Fortune 100 are hiring Java developers, and with 51 billion Java virtual machines currently running, well-paid jobs are guaranteed for Java developers for many years to come.

 As a newcomer to the Java space, the first thing you need to know is that your starting point is Java 8.
-It is safe to assume that all the technical articles or books that has been written and published before March 2014 when Java 8 was released are now obsolete.
-The Java 8 adoption rate is greater than 80%, so if your Java knowledge is older than this date, then you need an update!
+It is safe to assume that all the technical articles or books that have been written and published before March 2014 when Java 8 was released are now obsolete.
+The Java 8 adoption rate is greater than 80%, with the remaining 20% being Java 11.
+So, if your Java knowledge is older than this date, then you need an update!

 This should be your first task: getting to know the Java lambda expression programming model and how it has been applied to the Collection Framework.